 Philadelphia, PA - The Delaware River Waterfront Corporation announced plans to convert Philadelphia’s Municipal Pier 9 to the Cherry Street Pier, creating a multi-functional public space for creative collaboration and civic involvement.
 The John S. and James L. Knight Foundation is investing $683,000 in the undertaking to test a model for re-purposing civic spaces to help urban centers increase economic opportunity and improve inclusion.

-Municipal Pier 9, the 93-year old warehouse owned and operated by the Delaware River Waterfront Corporation features over 55,000 square feet of available space that has been empty for decades.
-This one-of-a-kind, postindustrial site is conveniently situated at Columbus Boulevard next to Race Street Pier, making it easily accessible to visitors that take public transportation, walking, cycling or traveling by car.
+Municipal Pier 9, the 93-year old warehouse owned and operated by the Delaware River Waterfront Corporation, features over 55,000 square feet of available space that have been empty for decades.
+This one-of-a-kind, postindustrial site is conveniently situated at Columbus Boulevard next to Race Street Pier, making it easily accessible to visitors who take public transportation, walk, cycle, or travel by car.